btcpayserver/btcpayserver-doc/docs/ThirdPartyHosting.md

 ### Security Concerns
 [Trusted third parties are security holes](https://nakamotoinstitute.org/trusted-third-parties/#selection-7.6-6.2).
 By relying on someone else to manage a server for you, you are potentially exposing yourself to a certain attack vector.

+The most significant attack vector when using a third-party host is the chance that this host will gain access to the management of your funds.
+This can occur in two ways.

+First, a host may allow you to create [hot wallets](https://en.bitcoin.it/wiki/Hot_wallet) on their server.
+This gives the host complete access to your funds.
+They will act as a custodian of your private keys and thus your funds.
+This means you must trust they will not spend your funds.
+This type of wallet is NOT recommended for use with third-party hosts.

-The most significant attack vector when using a third-party host is that a malicious and technically skilled host can create a forked version of BTCPay Server and modify it so that it either spy on your transactions or replace your [xpubkey](https://en.bitcoin.it/wiki/Deterministic_wallet_tools#Risks_of_Sharing_an_Extended_Public_Key_.28xpub.29) with his.
-This means that future payments made to you may end up in a malicious party wallet.
+Secondly, a malicious and technically skilled host can create a forked version of BTCPay Server and modify it to be able to either spy on your transactions or replace your [xpubkey](https://en.bitcoin.it/wiki/Deterministic_wallet_tools#Risks_of_Sharing_an_Extended_Public_Key_.28xpub.29) with their own.
+This means that future payments made to you may end up in this malicious party's wallet.

-It is impossible to know for certain, if the third party host was using a malicious fork.
-If you do not personally know the third party host (and even so) it is best to minimize trust in your third party host by doing the following:
+While an xpub connected wallet IS recommended for use with third-party hosts, It's impossible to know for certain, if the third party host is using a malicious fork.
+If you don't trust the third party host it is best to do the following:

 - Do not use hot wallet on the third party server, use an xpub key
 - Use it mainly for testing, learning and getting started with BTCPay
 - Do not use it with high volume payments or extremely valuable transactions

-In BTCPay Server, a private key is never required.
+In BTCPay Server, a private key is never *required*.
 This means that funds are safe even if the server is hacked, but a malicious host can intercept future payments and steal those funds.
 If you follow your transactions via a watch-only wallet, you should be able to detect such attack quickly and notice that your orders are being marked as paid, whereas you don't see the transactions in your wallet.

 :::danger
 If a third-party host asks for your private key or pre-generates one for you, be sure it's a scam.
 Never share your private key with anyone.
 It's called private for a reason.
 :::

 Xpubkey replacement attack applies to a self-hosted server as well.
 A malicious hacker can try to hack your server and try to replace an xpubkey.